thenewobjective/thenewobjective.github.io/_pages/resume.md

 ## Overview

-USMC War veteran, entrepreneur, and Systems Engineer with a formal education in Computer Science and more than 25 years of experience in the software industry.
+USMC War veteran, entrepreneur, and Systems Engineer with a formal education in Computer Science and nearly 30 years of experience in the software industry.

 I’m primarily interested in the study and application of Programming Language Theory to systems in a variety of industries and fields.